Jammerref2015/watchthisnext/TESTING.md

 - Delete modal on desktop currently adds the links to edit and delete reviews to the modal itself.
 This does not occur on mobile or tablets.

 - On the day of submitting the project a bug was discovered when signed in as 'admin', the button for 'delete movie' was not activating when clicked.
 A work around solution was to replace the button to open the 'delete movie' modal with a link.
 Clicking the link resulted in a movie being deleted.
-Further testing revealed that the last movie to be added does have a delete movie button that opens the modal and deletes the movie if the yes option is seleected.
+Further testing revealed that the last movie to be added does have a delete movie button that opens the modal and deletes the movie if the yes option is selected.

 ## Validators